 Taking a broader view, virtual teams increasingly common in the EU and US, with over a third of workers frequently working remotely.
 The way workers have been working is changing too: more than half of all remote teams don’t work traditional 9-5 schedules.
 Statistically, remote workers who work shorter hours seven days a week tend to report as very happy.
 91% of workers in a recent study feel better and perform better outside the office.
 Overall, remote workers feel more productive, feel more valued, and appreciate their teammates more.
 More experienced remote workers also (those who have worked for 3 or more years remotely) report to be significantly happier.
 That being said, 27% of remote workers say they have experienced a work-related problem because of remote-specific issues.
 What’s very clear is that freedom is the most important part of remote work, but that also means good connection and culture are also critical.

 Confucius Consulting unleashes the leadership potential in your people so teams can thrive.
 To learn more about our services, click here.
-To receive great, useful content each month, sign up for our email list here.
 To discuss how we can support you, your organization, and teams, contact us today!